fed/blog/content/blog/mental-model-elm-architecture.md

 The difference is that Flux has more moving parts.
 You've got actions, a dispatcher, multiple stores, and your React views all as separate concepts.
 Elm consolidates most of that into fewer concepts.
 Messages are like Flux actions, but your Update function combines the dispatcher and store logic into one place, and there's only ever one Model rather than multiple stores.

 The other big difference is strictness.
 Flux runs in JavaScript, so immutability and pure functions are encouraged but never enforced.
 Elm is a proper functional language, so immutability isn't a convention you should try and follow, rather something baked in to the language itself.
-Your Update function and View function are both pure function, and the compiler guarantees it.
+Your Update function and View function are both pure functions, and the compiler guarantees it.

 As an aside, Redux kind of sits between the two.
 It ditched the Flux dispatcher and consolidated stores into a single one, which makes it much closer to the Elm Architecture in practice.
 The main thing it can't replicate is the compiler guarantees.